-In addition to the design and configuration of this implement, including Safety Signs and Safety Equipment, hazard control and accident prevention are dependent upon the awareness, concern, prudence, and proper training of personnel involved in the operation, transport, maintenance, and storage of the machine.
-Refer also to Safety Messages and Operation instruction in each of the appropriate sections of the Tractor and Loader Manuals.
-Pay close attention to the Safety Signs affixed to the Tractor and the Loader.
+Safety hazard control and accident prevention are dependent upon the awareness, concern, prudence, and proper training of personnel involved in the operation, transport, maintenance, and storage of the machine.
+Refer also to Safety Messages and Operation Instructions in each of the appropriate sections of the Tractor and Implement Manuals.
+Pay close attention to the Safety Signs affixed to the Tractor and the Implement.